Under the Bay

 “Under the Bay” by Lisa Moren and Dr. Tsetso Bachvaroff with software engineering by Marc Olano, and music composed by Dan Deacon. © lisamoren, 2022.

 “Under the Bay” tells the story of a world beneath the surface of the Chesapeake Bay and really all estuaries and oceans.
-In this augmented reality project a user can point their cell phone at the water — or anywhere in the world — like a microscope and see and hear the hidden invisibilities under the Chesapeake Bay.
-When they do, a series of stories between humans and non-humans emerge told by artist Lisa Moren with music by electronic composer Dan Deacon.
-Directed by Lisa Moren and marine biologist Tsvetan Bachvaroff, the team worked with software engineer Marc Olano to develop the project.
+Created by an artist and marine biologist, this augmented reality project, allows users to point their own cell phone at the water — or anywhere in the world — like a microscope and see and hear the hidden invisibilities under the Chesapeake Bay.
+When they do, a series of stories between humans and non-humans emerge.

 The narrator describes the Chesapeake Bay in both enlightenment and medieval terms where personal observation is intertwined with scientific knowledge unpacking recent political events and arguing for diversity broadly.
 Some episodes see microbes like faeries and the planet as an ensouled body soaked in a wet film that inhales and exhales like a living organism.
-Other meandering topics include cryonics, meditation, the origins of the Internet, monuments, protests, US elections, and algae blooms all describing a world out of balance.
+Observations on algae blooms are compared with social issues, monuments, protests, and US elections, all describing a world out of balance.

-Underwater sensors located throughout the Chesapeake Bay collect data on the water’s oxygen and salt levels, pH, temperature, etc. This live data streaming into the app allows the stories, images, and electronic music to be driven by the current conditions of the water.
+Underwater sensors located throughout the Chesapeake Bay collect data on the water’s oxygen and salt levels, pH, temperature, etc. The live data streams into the app, allowing the stories, images, and electronic music to be driven by the current conditions of the water.
 The data from the Bay will direct how the organisms appear and how the story is told.
 In addition to affecting the animation’s speed and color, originally composed music will also change reverb, EQ, and other parameters, based on the water conditions.
-For instance, the voiceover narrative will sound choppy, or even choking, when the oxygen is low or anoxic, but when oxygen conditions are good, the voice is clear.
+For instance, when oxygen conditions are good, the narrator’s voice is clear, but when the Bay oxygen is low or anoxic, the voice will sound choppy, as if choking.

 Behind the scenes, marine biologist, Dr. Tsetso Bachvaroff, shares his expertise on the Bay water, its data and the DNA of the invisible organisms.
 Dinoflagellates and diatoms produce most of the world’s oxygen and are the ancestors of humans by hundreds of millions of years.
 Before they outlive humans, they reveal their remarkable survival strategies to us and inspire how we may learn to live in this project.